-great hall, morning room, library, bar/lounge, restaurant, billiard room, function rooms, free Wi-Fi, in-room TV (Freeview), civil wedding licence, 23-acre gardens and parkland, unsuitable for disabled.
+great hall, morning room, library, bar/lounge, restaurant, billiard room, function rooms, free Wi-Fi, in-room TV (Freeview), civil wedding licence, 17-acre gardens and parkland, unsuitable for disabled.

-allowed in bedrooms with £120 professional allergy clean, heated kennels available.
+allowed in bedrooms with £120 professional allergy clean, not in public rooms, heated kennels (no charge) available.

 Amex, MasterCard, Visa.

 per room B&B £150-£450.
 D,B&B £250-£550.
 Three-course dinner £55, eight-course tasting menu £110 (two weeks' notice required).

 Good Hotel Guide Review